*This* Is The Key To The Perfect Winter Going-Out Outfit

-It’s officially entered the season of below-freezing temps.
+We’re merely a few weeks away from the season of below-freezing temps.
 Dressing for frigid days means bundling up in endless knits and woolen layers, but the evening presents an entirely separate challenge.
-What winter going-out outfit can you wear that'll look fashionable without leaving you frozen and bitterly uncomfortable?
-The looking chic versus feeling comfortable quandary is never more relevant than during the holiday party circuit and New Year’s Eve celebrations, but it continues to come up well into February and March, too.
+What winter going-out outfit can you wear that’ll stand out in a crowd without leaving you frozen and bitterly uncomfortable?
+The looking chic versus feeling comfortable quandary is never more relevant than leading up to and during the holiday party circuit, but it continues to come up well into February and March, too.
 It’s a wardrobe struggle worth addressing, once and for all.

 When you do opt to wear strappy dresses or miniskirts that expose your legs, long sleeves, extra layers, and black tights will be your new best friends since you'll need a little extra coverage.
 “Try mixing and matching — a party dress with a leather puffer or suit coat — or incorporating a metallic tall boot or printed jacket to dress up something more casual,” says Myers.
 Statement outerwear is key.
-Choose a topper that can integrate as a stylish element of your overall look, not just the obligatory, outfit-ruining coat you can’t wait to take off once you step inside.
+Choose a topper that will take your overall look up a notch, not an obligatory, outfit-ruining coat you can’t wait to take off the second you’re instead.

-Whether it’s a night out on the town, a first date, or a humble house party, here are 24 easy ideas for how to dress to thrill while still dressing for the chill.
+Whether it’s a night out on the town, a first date, or a humble house party, here are 22 easy ideas on dressing to thrill ... and for the chill.

-Simple but effective.
-Oversized sweaters and long midi dresses are always a yes — especially when it gets chilly outside.
-Dress up slouchy vibes with a silky slip dress (or skirt) and a strappy heel for a cozy but stylish winter night-out look.
+Oversized sweaters and long midi dresses are always a yes, especially when it gets chilly outside.
+Dress up slouchy silhouettes with a silky slip dress (or skirt) and a strappy heel for a cozy but stylish winter night-out look.

-What is a winter going out outfit without a longline wool coat?
-Since a trendy winter coat is such a staple, you can really keep the rest of your look simple with a pair of jeans and an extra chunky sweater.
-Pair with thick hoops, a chic crossbody, and cleated boots, and you’re ready to hit the town.
+What is a winter evening outfit without a longline wool coat?
+By deploying a sophisticated neutral design on top, you can really keep the rest of your look simple with a pair of jeans and an extra chunky sweater.

-It’s easy to think that winter night out outfits have to be extra festive when the holidays are so closely associated with the season — but try your hand veering in the opposite direction.
-Limit your shade range to browns and tans with a wool jacket or quarter zip with black pants and boots for a muted, understated look.
+It’s easy to think that winter night-out outfits have to be extra festive when the holidays are so closely associated with the season, but try veering in the opposite direction.
+Limit your shade range to browns and tans with a wool jacket or quarter zip with black pants and boots for a chic, understated look.

 Winter is all about the warm, chocolatey tones seen in this comfy puffer.
-Incorporate a bit of variety in your winter outfit’s silhouettes by matching an oversized down jacket with wide, relaxed pants.
-Then, by playing up the shapes of your pieces, this allows you to keep textures and colors on the DL.
+Incorporate a bit of variety by matching an oversized down jacket with wide, relaxed pants.
+By playing up the shapes of your pieces, you can keep keep textures and colors on the DL.

-Great winter night out outfits are all in a good selection of winter whites.
+Great winter night-out outfits are all in a good selection of winter whites.
 Pearlescent tones are reminiscent of snowflakes, which makes this look all the more suited to the season.
-Balance a simple white dress with a fun statement bag, in white or another shade for a pop of color.
+Balance a simple white dress with a fun statement bag, in white or another shade for a burst of color.

 All That Sparkles